-The licensing process can take up to five business days from the date of submittal.
+The licensing process can take up to fourteen business days from the date of submittal.
 Processing includes routing through multiple departments, and finally back to the Revenue Division.
-Notification of results will be mailed to the applicant.
+Notification of results will be emailed and/or mailed to the applicant.

 Cancel your license by sending written notice or emailing notice (firstname.lastname@example.org) to the city as soon as the sale is final.
 The business license is non-transferable between owners.
 New owners must apply for their own license and pay any applicable fees.

-A renewal notice will be mailed to you in October.
-Business License renewal fees are due on December 31 or the designated date listed on the renewal form.
+A renewal notice will be emailed or mailed to you in September.
+Business License renewal fees are due on December 31st of the current year.
 Late fees will be assessed if not paid by the due date.

-The City of Surprise now offers online business license renewal for most business types.
-If you are eligible for online renewal please log onto www.surpriseaz.gov/bizrenewal and enter the PIN that is located in the bottom right corner of your Business License Renewal Notice.
+The City of Surprise offers online business license renewal for most business types.
+If you are eligible for online renewal please log onto https://css.surpriseaz.gov/CSS/default.aspx and enter the Account ID and Owner’s CID that is located on your Business License Renewal Notice.